How many savings accounts should I have?

 How to manage multiple savings accounts

-Funding your savings accounts with automatic direct deposits may help simplify saving.
-If you're paid through direct deposit, you may be able to direct a certain percentage of your paychecks to your savings accounts, which allows you to grow your savings on autopilot.
+Funding your savings accounts with automatic deposits may help simplify saving.
+If you're paid through direct deposit, you may be able to direct a certain percentage of your paychecks to your savings accounts.
 You can also set up automatic transfers from your checking account to your various savings accounts each month.

 Regularly review your savings account balances so you know if you're on track to meet your goals.
-You can use a savings tracking app to conveniently check your account balances from your mobile device.
+A savings tracking app allows you to conveniently check your account balances from your mobile device.

 Can you open more than one savings account at the same bank?

 Banks typically don't have any restrictions on the number of savings accounts you can have.
-Keeping your accounts with one bank can make it easier to manage your personal finances.
+Keeping your accounts with one bank instead of different banks can make it easier to manage your personal finances.

 Does it cost extra to have multiple savings accounts?